 An Emergency Management Playbook for State Transportation Agencies

-NCHRP Research Report 931: A Guide to Emergency Management at State Transportation Agencies, was recently published.
-Several emergency management courses and generic planning templates are currently available to transportation emergency managers at airports, transit agencies, and state departments of transportation (DOTs), including NCHRP Report 525, Surface Transportation Security, Volume.
-16: A Guide to Emergency Response Planning at State Transportation Agencies (2010).
-Those, together with federal guidance promulgated through Incident Command System/National Incident Management System/Homeland Security Exercise and Evaluation Program (ICS/NIMS/HSEEP) doctrine, are necessary, but not sufficient, for ready implementation.
-There is a need for a strategy-driven, actionable guide—a playbook—that, with incidental implementation support, will help emergent and part-time transportation emergency managers to understand, plan, and implement an emergency preparedness program that fits their agency’s needs, capabilities, and challenges.
-Such a playbook will serve as a simple, practical, and comprehensive emergency preparedness program development guide for transportation emergency managers; be generally applicable to all transportation emergency operations centers (EOCs); and be consistent with ICS/NIMS/HSEEP doctrine.
-A transportation-specific playbook will help close the gap in transportation emergency preparedness and enable quicker and more effective uptake of valuable scenario-based training and exercising tools that help organizations apply prerequisite planning and program development.
-Translating strategy from the playbook to the real world (how to do it) is complex, as states vary in how they organize their activities.
-This project will develop and execute a strategy to effectively bridge the gap between all-hazards emergency management research and state transportation agency practice to improve state transportation agency responses over a broad continuum of emergencies affecting the nation’s travelers, economy, and infrastructure.
-The objectives of this project were (1) to develop a playbook to support emergency management program review and development for state transportation agencies and (2) to develop and execute a deployment strategy to familiarize the affected transportation agencies of every state with the playbook and supporting emergency management materials.
-The playbook and related products and activities should encompass state DOTs, public transportation systems, and other transportation agencies under state control or influence (i.e., state transportation agencies).
-Understanding pandemics, their impacts on transportation, and potential effective response has become more important, not only for the response to COVID-19, but also if, as the World Health Organization warns, we are now “living in a time of viruses.”
+NCHRP Research Report 1093: An Emergency Management Playbook for State Transportation Agencies presents a state-of-the-art emergency management playbook to support state transportation agencies with improving, developing, and maintaining effective emergency management programs.
+The Playbook provides a systematic, coordinated approach for the full emergency management cycle along with a capability maturity model and self-assessment tool.
+The Playbook was developed based on an extensive literature review, research, and interviews with state transportation agencies.
+It is accompanied by complementary training materials and tools designed for immediate use by new and experienced practitioners in their effort to implement or improve emergency management programs.
+Several emergency management courses and generic planning templates are currently available to transportation emergency managers at airports, transit agencies, and state departments of transportation, including NCHRP Report 525: Surface Transportation Security, Volume 16: A Guide to Emergency Response Planning at State Transportation Agencies (2010).
+Such resources, together with federal guidance promulgated through the Incident Command System/National Incident Management System/Homeland Security Exercise and Evaluation Program (ICS/NIMS/HSEEP) doctrines, are necessary but insufficient for ready implementation.
+There was a need for a strategy-driven, actionable guide—a playbook—that, with incidental implementation support, would help emergent and part-time transportation emergency managers understand, plan, and implement an emergency preparedness program that fits their agency’s needs, capabilities, and challenges.
+Such a playbook can serve as a simple, practical, and comprehensive emergency preparedness program development guide for transportation emergency managers; be generally applicable to all transportation emergency operations centers; and be consistent with ICS/NIMS/HSEEP doctrines.
+A transportation specific playbook helps close the gap in transportation emergency preparedness and enables quicker and more effective uptake of valuable, scenario-based training and exercise tools that help organizations apply prerequisite planning and program development.
+Translating strategy from a playbook to the real world (how to do it) is complex, as states vary in how they organize their activities.
+There was a need to develop and execute a strategy to effectively bridge the gap between all-hazards emergency management research and state transportation agency practice to improve an agency’s response over a broad continuum of emergencies affecting the nation’s travelers, economy, and infrastructure.
+Under NCHRP Project 20-116, WSP USA was asked to (1) develop a playbook to support emergency management program review and development for state transportation agencies and (2) develop and execute a deployment strategy to familiarize the affected transportation agencies of every state with the playbook and supporting emergency management materials.
+This Playbook and related products encompass state DOTs, public transportation systems, and other transportation agencies under state control or influence (i.e., state transportation agencies).
+In addition to NCHRP Research Report 1093: An Emergency Management Playbook for State Transportation Agencies, documentation of the overall research effort is available as NCHRP Web-Only Document 384: Developing an Emergency Response Playbook for State Transportation Agencies.
+Several other deliverables can be found on the National Academies Press webpage (https://doi.org/10.17226/27379) for NCHRP Research Report 1093 under Resources.
+These additional deliverables include: An Emergency Management Pocket Guide for Agency Leadership; PowerPoint training materials for transportation leaders and presenters; Twenty Excel workbooks containing DOT Mission-Ready Packages (MRPs); Spreadsheet tool for various equipment types; and Appendix C: Emergency Management Assistance Compact Resources.

 Language